 Need assistance voting?
 If you want a family member, friend, or an election officer to help you cast your vote at the booth, let check-in officers know.
 You and your assistant will be required to do a little paper work prior to voting.

-After verifying that you are listed in the pollbook the officer will ask to see your photo identification.
+After verifying that you are listed in the pollbook the officer will ask to see your identification.
 Identification issued by the Virginia Department of Motor Vehicles is always acceptable.
-Virginia voters without identification must vote a Provisional Ballot.
-These voters will be referred to another officer who will assist in this process.

-When your registration has been verified your name and address will be repeated loudly enough to be heard by officers and observers in the immediate area (a legal requirement), you will be handed a Registration Verified tag, and directed to the officer who issues your ballot.
+When your registration has been verified your name will be repeated loudly enough to be heard by officers and observers in the immediate area (a legal requirement), you will be handed a Registration Verified tag, and directed to the officer who issues your ballot.

 Voter Registration Questions, Address Problems and Other Issues

-If you are not on the voter list in the precinct, you have recently changed your address, or there is a question regarding your eligibility to vote in the precinct, you will be referred to an election official who has been trained to deal with these problems.
+If you are not on the voter list in the precinct, you have recently changed your address, or there is a question regarding your eligibility to vote in the precinct, you will be referred to an election official who has been trained to deal with these issues.
 Officials will make every reasonable effort to verify your eligibility and count your vote.
 If your eligibility cannot be determined at the polling place, you will be permitted to vote a Provisional Ballot.
 This gives local election officials additional time to determine your eligibility and for you to provide information that may help get your vote counted.

 Voting on Verity Scan